 That’s why my ears perked up when I heard that Wright would be releasing a hybrid model, the W2.15; I enjoyed my experience with the Wright W1.27, their luxury all-foam mattress, and I was excited to see what a set of coils could add to their already impressive mattress.

-Those who are looking for a luxury hybrid mattress should read on for my full Wright W2.15 mattress review!
+Those who are looking for a luxury hybrid mattress should read on for my unbiased Wright W2.15 mattress review!

 The Wright W2.15 Mattress Might Be A Good Fit For…

 - Side sleepers.
-The Wright mattress features three layers of memory foam on top, creating a pretty thick comfort layer – when side sleepers lie down on the Wright mattress, they should sink in a bit and feel very little pressure on their shoulders and hips.
+The Wright mattress features three layers of memory foam on top, creating a pretty thick comfort layer – when side sleepers lie down on the Wright mattress, they should sink in a bit and feel very little pressure on their shoulders and hips, so it’s a great mattress for side sleepers.

 - Back sleepers.
 The Wright mattress features both coils and memory foam and offers a nice balance of comfort and support – this is what most back sleepers should be looking for, and they should feel the coils hold them up while the foam takes the shape of their body.